severalnines/docs/user-guide/mysql/settings.rst

 Subscription
 ````````````

-For users with a valid subscription (Standard, Pro, Enterprise), enter your license information here to enable additional features based on the subscription.
+For users with a valid subscription (Standalone, Advanced, Enterprise) enter your license information here to enable additional features based on the subscription.

 This functionality is also globally accessible at *ClusterControl > Settings > Subscription*.
 Following screenshot shows example on filing up the license information: